-6. APPEALS AGAINST THE DECISIONS OF THE COUNCIL
+7. APPEALS AGAINST THE DECISIONS OF THE COUNCIL

-Aggrieved Clubs and Competitions, may refer any decision of the Council to the Board of Appeal consisting of seven persons (three to form a quorum) elected at the AGM.
+Aggrieved Clubs and Competitions may refer any decision of the Council (for clarity this excludes any disciplinary and Leagues Board of Appeal) to the Board of Appeal consisting of seven persons (three to form a quorum) elected at the AGM.
 Notice of appeal must be sent to the Chief Executive within seven days of such decision, or within such time as the Council may direct, accompanied by a fee as set out under the Fees and Fines Section.
-The appeal MUST be signed by the Chairman of the Club, or his deputy, and by one member of the Club Committee.
+The appeal MUST be signed by the Chairman of the Club or competition, or their deputy, and by one member of the Club Committee.
 If either Club or competition wishes to bring forward evidence that was not given when the case was heard by the Council, particulars of such evidence (in duplicate) must be sent to the Chief Executive not less than 48 hours before the meeting of the Board of Appeal, in order that the Clubs or Competitions concerned may be informed.
 In the event of an appeal being rejected the fee shall be forfeited, but should an appeal be sustained the appeal fee together with any original protest fee shall be returned.
 The Board of Appeal may at its discretion make an order as to payment of the expenses of the hearing.
 The travelling expenses of the Board of Appeal shall be payable out of the funds of the Association.

 The decisions of the Board of Appeal shall be final.
 Any Player or individual wishing to appeal against a decision of the Council of this Association may appeal to The Football Association, Wembley Stadium, P O Box 1966, London SW1P 9EQ and The Football Association Council shall decide in what manner and by whom the appeal shall be heard, but the operation of such decisions shall not be suspended pending the hearing of an appeal unless The Football Association Council so orders.
 Every appeal must be lodged within 14 days from the date of the meeting at which this Council gave its decision, by letter and accompanied by a deposit as set out in the Memorandum of Procedures Part II (in accordance with FA Rule Section H).
-At the same time an exact copy of the appeal must be sent to the Secretary of the Association.
-The appeal must be signed by the Chairman of the Club or his deputy and one member of the Committee
+At the same time an exact copy of the appeal must be sent to the Chief Executive of the Association.
+The appeal must be signed by the Chairman of the Club or competition, or their deputy and also one member of the Committee